Interstate 95 in Virginia: HOV facilities

 I-95 extends the twin-lane barrier-separated high-occupancy toll lanes (HOV lanes) that begin on I-395 at the 14th Street bridges in Washington.
-These lanes have been extended south several times, most recently to just north of Stafford right before the Garrisonville Road exit.
+These lanes have been extended south several times, most recently to US 17 near Fredericksburg.

 As part of the Quantico Creek bridge rebuilding project, a three-lane, 300 ft bridge was constructed in the median just south of the old southern HOV terminus for use when the HOV facilities were extended.
 It was previously used as a detour bridge and retained its lane striping from such use.

 In December 2014, this bridge became part of the Southern HOV/HOT lane extension project that now runs to just north of Garrisonville Road (exit 143) in Stafford.

 The new I-95 HOV/HOT lanes project created approximately 29 mi of HOV/HOT lanes on I-95 from Garrisonville Road in Stafford County to the vicinity of Edsall Road on I-395 in Fairfax County.

 In July 2016, VDOT began construction of an additional 1 mi extension of the HOV/HOT lanes on I-95 south of Garrisonville Road in Stafford County.
 This addition opened in November 2017.
+On August 17, 2023, the HOV/HOT lanes were extended south from Garrisonville Road to US 17 near Fredericksburg; at the time, intermediate exits along the extension were not open.
+The intermediate exits opened on December 7, 2023.